 How is public cloud different from typical on-site IT infrastructure?

-Despite the connotation of being “public”, public cloud security still exists, providing companies with multiple layers of defence.
+Despite the connotation of being “public,” public cloud security still exists, providing companies with multiple layers of defense.
 These layers include containers, stringent access procedures, encryption for data moving in and out of storage, cyberthreat detection and analysis, and other vendor-certified protections that are compliant with industry regulations.

-According to McAfee, 52 per cent of organisations say they have better security in the cloud compared to on-site IT.
+According to McAfee, 52 percent of organizations say they have better security in the cloud compared to on-site IT.

 How does public cloud work?

-IT administrators create a public cloud network using any number of virtual machines (VMs), which are partitioned from large sets of third-party-owned data centres.
-By virtualising their compute, processing and storage resources, third-party providers can offer end users an array of cloud services, from simple storage options to software applications and development tools – all accessible with an internet connection.
+IT administrators create a public cloud network using any number of virtual machines (VMs), which are partitioned from large sets of third-party-owned data centers.
+By virtualizing their compute, processing, and storage resources, third-party providers can offer end users an array of cloud services, from simple storage options to software applications and development tools—all accessible with an Internet connection.
 End users from many businesses can access these services though mobile applications or other web portals.

 Public cloud is not the only kind of cloud that companies can harness.
 Depending on functionality and who maintains it, a cloud can be classified into two additional categories, each with their benefits.